Maria is a full-time blogger who enjoys researching about ways to get healthy skin to help those with skin issues find effective solutions.

 Acne can be a social mood changer that makes a person not even want to be out in social gatherings.
 If you suffer from this skin disorder, it will be a good idea to set up an appointment and meet with a dermatologist.
 The dermatologist will give you their expert opinion and come up with the most effective solutions to prevent it.

-What Can You Do About Your Acne?
+What Can You do About Your Acne?

-- In many cases, it will take a few trial-and-errors to figure out which acne cure is really working.
+- In many cases, it will take a few trial-and-error experiments to figure out which acne cure is really working.
 Your dermatologist will probably start with some acne medication as well to aid you in your acne prevention.
 Some of the most common types of medication they will give you are newer topical products, such as those containing vitamin A, benzoyl peroxide, antibiotics, or azelaic acid.

 - Oral contraceptives could be recommended, and sometimes it will be a combination of treatments.
 Oral isotretinoin is for more serious type cases.

-- One thing you can do to help with acne in teens is keep yourself healthy.
+- One thing you can do to help with acne in teens is to keep yourself healthy.
 When your skin is well hydrated by drinking ample amounts of water, it looks and feels more refreshed.